 ATA/IDE Round Cable: I like the round IDE and Floppy cables, because they look cooler than the old flat “ribbon” cables, and because they permit much better air flow across parts that tend to overheat.
 This connects your hard drive or floppy to the mother board.

 The newest advance in design also includes increased speeds of transmission.
 The SATA (Serial ATA) cable transmits at 150Mbps.
 This is huge improvement over the older ribbon or round cables which were rated at 100 or 133Mbps maximum.
-NOTE: You will need a mother board and hard drive designed with the new 7-Pin Serial ATA sockets.

 How Fast is Fast?